Js7Days/AWSCloudFormation-TT/README.md

-# Web Server EC2 Instance Deployment
+# AWS CloudFormation Deployment
 ## Description:
 This package contains a CloudFormation template (CFormationTemp-0-Network.yaml, CFormationTemp-1-Security.yaml and CFormationTemp-2-EC2.yaml ) to deploy a web server EC2 instance on AWS.
-The template provisions an EC2 instance with Apache web server pre-installed, configured, and serving a basic webpage.

 ## How to Run the Containerized Application
 ### Prerequisites